Coates, West Sussex

-Coates is a downland village in the Chichester district of West Sussex, England.
+Coates is a downland village in the civil parish of Fittleworth, in the Chichester district of West Sussex, England.
 Coates lies one mile (1.7 km) southwest from Fittleworth and four miles (6.8 km) south-east-by-south from Petworth.
-It is within the ancient divisions of the Bury Hundred and the Rape of Arundel.The village is bounded north by the Rother Navigation.
+It is within the ancient divisions of the Bury Hundred and the Rape of Arundel.
+The village is bounded north by the Rother Navigation.
+On 1 April 1933 the parish was abolished and merged with Fittleworth.
+At the 1931 census (the last before the abolition of the parish), Coates had a population of 70.

 Coates Manor House

 Coates Manor House is Elizabethan in origin and the former seat of the Coates family whose name is given to the village.
 It is well known for its gardens that are available for public viewing by appointment as part of the National Gardens Scheme.

 Coates Castle

 Coates Castle, a Grade-II mansion listed by English Heritage lies on land above the village in a position that affords extensive views across the Sussex countryside.
 It was built in 1820 by John King in the Strawberry Hill gothic style and was extensively renovated in the early twenty-first century after years of gradual decline.
 It is the place where Louisa Hamilton, Duchess of Abercorn, an ancestor of Princes William and Harry, died on 31 March 1905.(There is a memorial inside the church commemorating her life) and visitors to the house are known to have included Sir Winston Churchill and Kaiser Wilhelm.

 During the Second World War it was requisitioned and used by the army.
 It was here in 1940-41 that Lieutenant- colonel Stewart Blacker invented the Spigot Mortar or Blacker Bombard a cheap and easily produced piece of anti-tank ordnance required after the British Army's heavy equipment had been lost at Dunkirk.
 It was used extensively by the Home Guard.

 In the fifties it was owned by the former Master of the Hursley and Hambledon Hunt Gerald Joynson who renovated it and eccentrically installed in a room a specially constructed coffin for himself.